 Grains

-Our researchers use advanced genetics tools for complex trait analysis and development of new varieties of small grains and maize with enhanced nutritional content and other traits of interest for product developers.
+Our researchers use advanced genetics tools for complex trait analysis and development of new varieties of small grains with enhanced nutritional content and other traits of interest for product developers.
+(Corn grain and soybean breeding programs are currently inactive.)

 More information: